talamoig/glpienc/README.md

        AND glpi_plugin_customfields_computers.id=glpi_computers.id;

-This tool is provided as a puppet module, that will be usually installed on the puppet master.
+*glpienc* is provided as a puppet module, that will be usually installed on the puppet master.

 To install it you need information access to the GLPI database, ie: